-Course Title: Critical Understanding of ICT Credits: 4
+Course Title: Critical Understanding of ICT

-- Appreciate the historical development of various educational media - To equip student teachers in the effective use of ICT tools, software applications and digital resources. - To familiarize them with the understanding and skills of integration of ICT in teaching learning, evaluationand management of an institution. - To acquire the skill of organizing and creating her/his own digital resources. - To inform them to practice safe, ethical and legal ways of using ICT. - To able them to use ICT for making classroom processes more inclusive and supportive in addressing multiplelearning abilities.
+- Appreciate the historical development of various educational media - To equip student teachers in the effective use of ICT tools, software applications and digital resources. - To familiarize them with the understanding and skills of integration of ICT in teachinglearning, evaluation and management of an institution. - To acquire the skill of organizing and creating her/his own digital resources. - To inform them to practice safe, ethical and legal ways of using ICT. - To able them to use ICT for making classroom processes more inclusive and supportive n addressing multiple learning abilities.